 6. Change it up!

-7. Carry a notebook
+7. Carry a notebook.

+This Japanese tip might seem like an obvious tip, but it is important.
+If you hear a word that you don’t know, take a few seconds to write it down and then review it at the end of the day.
 After a week, you may have a whole list to learn.
 Review those words over and over and incorporate them into your conversations or studies.
 After all, there is a reason you heard it in the first place, and it’s most likely because it’s commonly used in daily conversation.

-Learn Japanese in your daily lives
+Learn Japanese in Your Daily Life

 The best way and tips to learn Japanese language japanese anime and manga

-Watch Japanese anime
+Watch Japanese Anime

 This is a fun way to learn Japanese, but keep in mind that some slang words you hear in anime are not actually commonly used.
 Instead, watch anime to improve your pronunciation and grasp on grammar.
 Most Japanese anime will use proper classroom grammar as they are marketed towards youths.
 Once you have grasped proper grammar, feel free to use it more casually or freely in conversation.

-Read Japanese manga
+Read Japanese Manga

 The best way and tips to learn Japanese language japanese anime and manga stand

-While manga is enjoyed by people of all ages in Japan, there are some marketed specifically for youths, and thus will include ‘furigana’, small alphabets above kanji to help you read them.
-Some of these mangas include Doraemon, Pokemon and Naruto.
+While manga is enjoyed by people of all ages in Japan, there are some marketed specifically for youths and thus will include ‘furigana’, small alphabets above kanji to help you read them.
+Some of these mangas include Doraemon, Pokémon, and Naruto.

-Watch Japanese variety shows
+Watch Japanese Variety Shows

-These shows, usually comedy shows or game shows, will spell out quotes, funny expressions and emphasised phrases in large block letters, which will help you learn to read Japanese characters better.
+These shows, usually comedy shows or game shows, will spell out quotes, funny expressions, and emphasised phrases in large block letters, which will help you learn to read Japanese characters better.
 Plus, these shows and the audiences’ reactions are often hilarious, so it makes for an entertaining Japanese language lesson.

-Listen to Japanese music
+Listen to Japanese Music

 This tip isn’t for everyone, but if you enjoy Japanese music, then you should take advantage of it and turn this leisure activity into a lesson!
 Look up the lyrics to your favourite Japanese songs and study the characters.
-At some point, you’ll see the same characters repeat themselves and a translation of the song will help you learn what those words are.
+At some point, you’ll see the same characters repeat themselves, and a translation of the song will help you learn what those words are.

-Watch Japanese movies and TV shows
+Watch Japanese Movies and TV Shows

 The Best way and tips to learn the Japanese language Watch Japanese movies and TV shows